 Issues Considered by the Appeal Court at an Appeal

-On the face of applicable legislation, an appeal to the Court of Appeal is a re-hearing but in practice that is not correct and an appeal is a review of the decision below on specific grounds.
+On the face of applicable legislation, an appeal to the Court of Appeal is a re-hearing but in practice an appeal is a review of the decision below on specific grounds.
 Decisions of fact may only be appealed in very limited circumstances and therefore appeals are typically on points of law.
-The Court of Appeal is usually limited to reading a transcript of the evidence given at first instance and is therefore very reluctant to disturb findings of fact based on oral evidence.
+The Court of Appeal is very reluctant to disturb findings of fact based on oral evidence.
 It may disturb findings of fact based on written evidence and may also consider further evidence.

 Court-Imposed Conditions on Granting an Appeal

 The court may impose conditions on granting leave to appeal, such as the payment of security for costs into court.
 The court has discretion upon granting an appeal as to the order that it makes.
 Therefore it is possible that the court may impose conditions, such as the payment of monies, in its order.

 Powers of the Appellate Court after an Appeal Hearing

 The court has discretion.
 If the appeal is successful then the court will typically set aside the original order and substitute it for the orders sought in the appellant’s notice of appeal and/or any orders sought by the respondent by way of cross appeal.